Northwest Central Conference

-The Northwest Central Conference is an OHSAA athletic league located in parts of northwest and western Ohio.
+The Northwest Central Conference is an Ohio High School Athletic Association (OHSAA) athletic league located in parts of northwest and western Ohio.
 The league came into existence in the 2001–2002 school year.
-The NWCC supports 10 league sports: Boys and Girls Cross Country, Boys Golf, Football, Volleyball, Boys and Girls Basketball, Baseball and Softball.
+The NWCC supports 10 league sports: boys and girls cross country, boys golf, football, volleyball, boys and girls basketball, baseball, and softball.

-The NWCC brings a rich athletic history and fierce competition.
-Every year the NWCC produces many college-level athletes from all divisions levels of NCAA to NAIA.

 Current members

 The member schools of the Northwest Central Conference for 2017–18.